Iskra: A System for Inverse Geometry Processing: Programming Model

 In \texttt{iskra}, we consider optimization problems of the form

-where $\varphi$ maps \emph{outer} optimization variables $\theta \in \R^p$ to quantities defined on a simplicial mesh; $g$ denotes a \emph{geometric solver} that maps these quantities to a solution $y$ implicitly defined by a system of equations on the mesh (e.g., a linear solve, a fixed-point iteration); and $\ell$ is an objective defined on the output of $g$.
+where $\varphi$ maps \emph{outer} optimization variables $\theta \in \R^p$ to quantities defined over a simplicial mesh; $g$ denotes a \emph{geometric solver} that maps these quantities to a solution $y$ implicitly defined by a system of equations on the mesh (e.g., a linear solve, a fixed-point iteration); and $\ell$ is an objective defined on the output of $g$.
 Both $\varphi$ and $\ell$ are composed from arbitrary differentiable operations, including not only geometry processing operations, but also neural network components.
-A concrete example of inputs to $g$ include vertex positions, boundary conditions, and finite element operators with the corresponding output being, e.g., the geodesic distance function.
+As a concrete example, inputs to $g$ could include vertex positions, boundary conditions, and finite element operators and the corresponding output could be the geodesic distance function.

 From a user's perspective, expressing an inverse geometry problem in \texttt{iskra} follows the straightforward three-step pattern outlined in the next three sections.